WojjyGitHub/Final-Assessment/README.md

 - Added code for FAVICON icons via https://realfavicongenerator.net
 - Added structured data to have the google search results display 'Heidixe Fine Art' instead on 'heidixefineart.com' (main page)

 15/02/24
 - Fixed an incorrect link to #animals (contact page)
 - Replaced link from /contact to #top (contact page)

+21/03/24
+- Added schema markup in the hopes that an alternate image will be displayed in google search results (HTML)
+- Created and resubmitted a new sitemap